21 August 2018

 Long story short, React Native won us over.
 The scope seemed achievable and the app idea itself wasn’t too complex.
 It looked like a good scenario for a cross-platform approach.
 So, what did we, the frontend developers, do next?
 Let’s go through the process so you can create a React Native app on your own.

 I defined a goal: to set up the project for development in a way it would be as similar as possible to our web React projects.
-Meaning, I wanted to use as many of our favourite libraries as I could, repeat the practices we know and mimic the familiar folder structure.
+Meaning, I wanted to use as many of our favorite libraries as I could repeat the practices we know and mimic the familiar folder structure.